tknerr/linus-kitchen/README.md

 This will take a while, as it will do quite a few things inside the VM:

  1. Download and install [Git](https://git-scm.org/) and [ChefDK](https://downloads.chef.io/chef-dk/)
+ 1. Copy the current directory into the VM (will be placed in `~/vm-setup`)
- 1. Install cookbook dependencies via [Berkshelf](http://berkshelf.com/)
+ 1. Install cookbook dependencies via [Berkshelf](http://berkshelf.com/) to `~/vm-setup/cookbooks/vm/cookbooks`
- 1. Trigger a [Chef-Zero](https://www.chef.io/blog/2013/10/31/chef-client-z-from-zero-to-chef-in-8-5-seconds/) run to apply the `cookbooks/vm/recipes` to the VM (see "What's included?")
+ 1. Trigger a [Chef-Zero](https://www.chef.io/blog/2013/10/31/chef-client-z-from-zero-to-chef-in-8-5-seconds/) run to apply the `~/vm-setup/cookbooks/vm/recipes` to the VM (see "What's included?")
  1. Verify the installation using a battery of [Serverspec](http://serverspec.org/) tests

 Watch the vagrant output on the console for seeing progress.
 At the end you